 - Upgrading from Windows Update to Microsoft Update

 - Updating Office 2013 / 2016 / 2019 / 2021 / 365 installations (Office website installer)

 - Updating Office 2016 / 2019 / 365 installations (Microsoft Store)

 In order to switch from Windows Update to Microsoft Update, you can launch Windows Update like you’d normally do and then click the appropriate link as indicated below.
 A quick way to locate Windows Update is to to open the Start Menu or Start Screen and type; Update.

-Click on the “Advanced options” link and select the option: Give me updates for other Microsoft products when I update Windows.
+Click on the “Advanced options” link and select the option: Receive updates for other Microsoft products when you update Windows.

 Enable Microsoft Update in Windows 10 to get Office updates too.

 Open the Start Screen and type “Update”.
 This should give you a search result called: Choose whether to automatically install Windows Updates.